medwards42/polycom-directory-api/README.md

 a read-only XML document for a Polycom SoundPoint IP telephone set to consume.

-- I doubt this project will be of any real interest to anyone but myself, however if you have any comments, tips, tricks or best practices to offer I'm all ears.
+- I doubt this project will be of any real interest to anyone but myself, however if you have any comments, tips, tricks or best practices to offer, I'm all ears.

 ## Dependencies
 * You will need to setup an rvm environment running ruby-2.0.0-p247.